20 No-Code Businesses You Can Launch in 2 Weeks

 Having a specific niche in mind, you can use no-code tools to create content curation sites.
 It can be anything under the sun – lawn care, productivity tools, home office supplies – the list of your potential ideas goes on!

-By learning and using DrapCode or Webflow in building your sites, you can get and retain users by driving organic traffic on related search terms for SEO through content marketing and making newsletters by collecting emails on your site.
+By learning and using DrapCode or Webflow to build your sites, you can attract and retain users by driving organic traffic on related search terms through content marketing and by creating newsletters by collecting emails on your site.

-In addition, you can also post in connected online communities and guest-blogging associated websites.
-You can start earning by using links to affiliate products on your website, and once your user base becomes more extensive, you can then charge for advertisements.
+In addition, you can post in connected online communities and on guest-blogging-associated websites.
+You can start earning by using links to affiliate products on your website, and once your user base grows, you can then charge for advertisements.

 6. Creating and Selling No-Code-Based Templates